Callington, Cornwall

 Patch's Place is a dog friendly holiday cottage.

-The living areas in this reverse-level property consist of a first-floor open-plan living space with kitchen equipped with electric oven, induction hob, microwave, fridge/freezer, washing machine and a dishwasher, a dining area with seating for four guests and a sitting area with TV.
-The ground-floor bedrooms consist of a double with TV and a twin, along with a ground-floor bathroom and a cloakroom.
-Outside there is a shared front garden with lawn, a private balcony with patio and furniture, an external room for storage, as well as off-road parking.
-Within 0.1 miles you will find both an on-site shop and a pub, and please note that three well-behaved dogs are allowed but sorry, no smoking.
-WiFi, fuel, power, bed linen and towels are all included in the price.
+The living areas in this reverse-level property consist of a first-floor open-plan living space with kitchen equipped with electric oven, induction hob, microwave, fridge/freezer, washing machine, dishwasher, dining seating for four, and sitting area with TV.
+The ground-floor bedrooms consist of a double with TV and a twin, serviced by a bathroom and a cloakroom.
+There is a shared front garden with lawn, a private balcony with patio and furniture, an external room for storage, as well as off-road parking.
+On-site shop and pub 0.1 miles.
+Three well-behaved dogs welcome.
+Sorry, no smoking.
+WiFi, fuel, power, bed linen and towels are included.
 Patch’s Place is charming base where families or groups of friends can enjoy all that Cornwall has to offer.
-Note: On-site leisure facilities include indoor swimming pool (all year round) and outdoor swimming pools (May to September), sauna, mini-gym, games room, tennis courts, bar/restaurant and small gift shop at reception selling a range of grocery and alcoholic items.
-Note: There is an external room which can be used to store bikes, surfboards etc.
+Note: On-site leisure facilities are closed on Christmas Day, and include an indoor heated swimming pool (all year round), seasonal tennis court, mini-gym, games room with arcade (open 9am-8pm daily, charges may apply), bar/restaurant, and children's play area (booking system is in operation via reception).

 On the heavily forested banks of the River Tamar, the tiny rural community of Gunnislake is located.
 Village bars and a limited number of shops are present.
 The village is notable for being at one end of the picturesque Tamar Valley Railway, which offers frequent services along the river's edge to Plymouth.
 Dartmoor, the beaches on the south and north coasts, and the attractions in western Cornwall are all easily accessible from the area.
 The Dartmoor town of Tavistock, with its pannier market, pubs, and restaurants, is close by, as is the well-liked fishing village of Calstock, known for its crafts and festivals.
 It takes only 10 minutes to get to the Donkey Sanctuary and Cotehele House and Gardens (NT).
 There is something for everyone, whether it be a round of golf at St Mellion (8 miles), a visit to the restored Victorian mining village at Morwellham Quay (4 miles), a walk along the Tamar Valley footpath to look for otters and deer, a trip to the National Trust-owned Lydford Gorge, or a trip to the beach and charming harbour at Looe (25 miles).
 Why you take the picturesque Tamar Valley Railway into Plymouth for something truly unique, then spend the day exploring Plymouth Hoe or the amazing Marine Aquarium?